DrMarkusVoss/DrMarkusVoss.github.io/_posts/2021-10-19-fun-with-nlp-part1.markdown

 - verb phrases can have further words for decoration

-In this first example, I try to gather information from the following sentences, overcoming the challenges I mentioned above.
+In this first example, I try to gather information from the following sentences, overcoming the challenges I mentioned above:

-These are the sentences I try to process and gather knowledge from:

 ```Python
 sentences = [